 The symbol "I" (incomplete) may be given by a faculty member when a student's work in a course has not been completed at the end of a semester and when failure to complete the work has been due to causes beyond the student's control.
 It is not used as a substitute for an F. Only the Registrar's office can enter a grade of "I".
-The course director must complete this form (http://www.ttuhsc.edu/registrar/documents/grade.incomplete.form_web.pdf) which requires the student, instructor, Chair or Advisor, and GSBS Dean signatures.
+The course director must complete the Grade of Incomplete form which requires the student, instructor, Chair or Advisor, and GSBS Dean signatures.
 The form should be electronically signed and forwarded to the next required signature on the list.
 For GSBS Dean signature, the form should be emailed to pamela.johnson@ttuhsc.edu.
-If there is no action on the part of the student after one year, the "I" will automatically become an F.
+If there is no action on the part of the student after one year, the "T" will automatically become an F.